Photo:

 3. How does your garden grow?

-Pike Place Market’s worst-kept secret might be its secret urban garden, which you’ll find by heading past the fish throwers and the Maximilien restaurant’s patio.
-Feast your eyes but not your fingers — volunteers lovingly tend the garden and donate produce to the Pike Market Senior Center & Food Bank.
+Pike Place Market’s worst-kept secret might be its secret garden.
+Although it’s currently blocked off for construction (until mid-May 2024), you can find it once it reopens by heading past the fish throwers and the Maximilien restaurant’s patio.
+Feast your eyes, but not your fingers — volunteers lovingly tend the garden and donate produce to the Pike Market Senior Center & Food Bank.

-While the garden is at its lushest during the summer, even our winter visits are brightened by thriving hearty greens and a scribble on the chalkboard pig.
-A few benches are scattered about, making this a good spot to pause for an outdoor snack.
+While the garden is at its lushest during the summer, even our winter visits are brightened by the sight of thriving hearty greens and a scribble on the chalkboard pig.
+A few benches are scattered throughout, making this a good spot to pause for an outdoor snack.

 4. Admire the views.